“I said: Will I get on the stage much? They said No, most of the time you’ll be making tea… So I decided to make my own way in Variety”

 On the strength of his Garrison Theatre performances, the BBC signed Andy up for two years’ TV appearances, and on the 26th September Andy began presenting a new monthly BBC comedy/music show from Scotland, Highland Fling, which was networked nationally across Britain.
 The resident comedian on Highland Fling was, again, Chic Murray who would also join up with Andy in comedy sketches.
 Equally praised and scorned by critics alike, it was however the fifteenth most watched programme on British television as a whole (and the highest rated entry for a BBC show) according to statistics for 1955.

 On the 15th October 1955 Andy was booked to entertain at the official opening of the “Meldrum Aerial” bringing television to many rural parts of Aberdeenshire.
-The previous day, Andy and Sheila had married in Edinburgh and they enjoyed a brief one-night honeymoon in The Caledonian Hotel, before Andy had to rush to Aberdeen and the Music Hall for rehearsals!
+The previous day Andy and Sheila had married in Edinburgh, having their wedding night in The Caledonian Hotel, before Andy had to rush to Aberdeen and the Music Hall for rehearsals!

 In May 1958 Andy joined Scottish Television’s Dance Party Roof (a Jazz and Skiffle music show in the style of the BBC’s Six-Five Special) as co-presenter with (and eventual replacement for) Rikki Fulton, who would leave the show in order to fulfil theatre commitments with Stanley Baxter in the Glasgow Alhambra Five Past Eight Show, a popular series of revue shows boasting elaborate scenery and costumes and featuring the biggest names in Scottish performers.
 Andy would present another show for STV in August 1958, a lunchtime variety show Summer Fair, with regular guests Alistair McHarg, Sheila Paton and Billy Leslie filling the slot usually occupied by The One O’Clock Gang for the duration of their summer break.